ihh300/ihh300.github.io/_posts/2018-10-20-Ensemble-Approach-To-Improve-Model-Performance.md

 >Note the main difference between Random Forests and XGBoost: in Random Forests, trees are independent, and as, in boosting, the tree N+1 focus its learning on the loss (what has not been modeled by the tree N).

 #### RF Implementation
-The module used is [r, RandomForest][2] based on Breiman and Cutler's Random Forests for Classification and Regression.
+The module used is [R, RandomForest][2] based on Breiman and Cutler's Random Forests for Classification and Regression.

 #### RF Hyperparameters setting
 To build our model, we first need to set the number of trees.
 This number is the lower which minimizes the error.